PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 ---

 ## Introduction:
 The Internal host took almost 24 hours to complete due to the sheer number of pivots required to complete it.
-Unlike many of the other boot2roots I've completed on THM, this host required a significant amount of review and manual poking around on the host above and beyond the results of automated enumeration tools like linPEAS.
-I enjoyed this host immensely and I thought it was incredibly brilliant machine.
+Unlike many of the other boot2roots I've completed on THM, this host required a significant amount of review and manual poking around on the host, above and beyond the results of automated enumeration tools like linPEAS.
+I thought it was incredibly brilliant machine.

 ## Environment
 The attack takes place on a flat network consisting of the attack host, a freshly-booted Kali Linux livecd, and the target host.
-Information about the host was extremely limited other than that there would be two flags available corresponding to a user and root flag.
-It was also known that the host contained a web application, and that the host, known by the domain internal.thm, was the only host in scope.
+Information about the host was limited, however, I knew there would be two flags a user and root flag.
+It was also known that the host, known by the domain internal.thm, hosted a webserver and was the only host in scope.

 ## Attack
 Prior to starting the attack, I prepared my workstation by setting up burpsuite, installing the certificates in firefox and defining the scope to include only the target host.
 I also opened msfconsole and configured it to connect to a postgres backend of msfdb.
 I also installed `jq`, [gobuster](https://github.com/OJ/gobuster) and the [seclists](https://github.com/danielmiessler/SecLists) wordlist collections.
 Finally I added `internal.thm` to my hosts file mapped to the target IP per the provide scope document.

 ### Host enumeration
-I started the attack by running an SYN and version and OS scan against the host which identified only 2 listening ports on ssh and http while also confirming that this host was running linux.
+I started the attack by running SYN version and OS scans against the host which identified only 2 open ports for ssh and http, and also confirming that this host was running linux.

 ```
 msf5 > db_nmap -sS -sV -O 10.10.215.86